 Microbial Conversion & Sustainable Agriculture

-Zero Waste Agriculture
+Zero Waste Agriculture and Health

 Point 3 Biotech Corp. is accelerating microbial conversion research in British Columbia by acquiring an Anaerobic Digester Pilot Plant.
 We have formed a strategic alliance with Catalyst Agri-Innovations Society to operate the Pilot Plant and future research programs.
 The partnership will bring extensive experience of both teams together with world-class equipment to advance the Biogas industry and provide solutions for:

 - Improving water recycling (from manure treatment)